ifsheldon/ideas_reifying/content/blog/AI-Native-First-Principle/index.en.md

 ## Abbreviation Glossary

 For brevity, the article uses some "common" English abbreviations.
-"Common" may not be common for everyone, so here's a glossary.
+"Common" may not mean the same for everyone, so here's a glossary.

 | Abbreviation |                           Full Name                           |
 |:------------:|:-------------------------------------------------------------:|